go-sql-driver/mysql/README.md

 ---------------------------------------

 ## Installation
-Simple install the package with the go tool from shell:
+Simple install the package to your [$GOPATH](http://code.google.com/p/go-wiki/wiki/GOPATH "GOPATH") with the [go tool](http://golang.org/cmd/go/ go command) from shell:
 ```bash
 $ go get github.com/Go-SQL-Driver/MySQL
 ```
 Make sure [Git is installed](http://git-scm.com/downloads) on your machine and in your system's `PATH`.

 ## Usage
-_Go MySQL Driver_ is an implementation of Go's `database/sql/driver` interface, so all you need to do is import the driver and open a new Database-Connection with the given driver.
+_Go MySQL Driver_ is an implementation of Go's `database/sql/driver` interface, so all you need to do is to import the driver and open a new database connection with the given driver.

-Use `"mysql"` as `driverName` and a valid [DSN](#dsn-data-source-name)  as `dataSourceName`
+Use `mysql` as `driverName` and a valid [DSN](#dsn-data-source-name)  as `dataSourceName`
 ```go
 import "database/sql"
 import _ "code.google.com/p/go-mysql-driver/mysql"